crowja/aws-examples/mounting-storage-on-ec2.md

 ## Resizing attached storage

-I had to resize the EBS volume.
+I had to resize the EBS volume from 9 TB to 12 TB.
 I'm grateful to Ryan D. Smith for making the process clear for me.
 The basic steps are:

 1. On the host, unmount the volume.
 2. From the AWS Console, expand the volume.